By Forcing Universal Mail-In Balloting in New York School Elections, Cuomo Proves Trump Right... and Wrong | Talk of the Sound

 This helps not hurts Trump because Biden supporters are far more likely to vote by mail and believe somewhat naively that voting by mail is simple and easy, that their ballot will be kept secret and secure and that their ballot will be accepted and their votes counted.
 In reality, voting by mail is complex and difficult, absentee ballots are not secret and many ballots are voided without notice to the voter, often voided without justification.

 This highly partisan issue would, for obvious reasons, not present itself in a Republican or Democratic Party primary like New York had in June where no voter or all voters are registered Democrats.
-It would, however, show up in a non-partisan election like school board races where any registered can vote.
+It would, however, show up in a non-partisan election like school board races where any registered voter can vote.
 The June school elections are the canary in the coal mine.

 A deep dive into a recent school election in New Rochelle, New York, the 7th largest city in the state, explains why: less than 17% of the ballots were returned by voters and of those 14% were voided, many because voters failed to properly complete and sign the “oath envelopes” in which completed ballots must be sealed and many more because poll workers, often under-trained and overwhelmed, voided ballots they should have accepted while accepting ballots they should have voided.